 Wallaroo is an ultrafast and scalable data processing engine that rapidly takes you from prototype to production by eliminating infrastructure complexity.
 It’s designed for writing distributed data processing applications, especially demanding high-throughput, low-latency tasks where the accuracy of results is important.
-If you are familiar with the “big data” landscape, Wallaroo includes the “streaming data” category along with tools like Storm, Heron, and Samza.
+If you are familiar with the “big data” landscape, Wallaroo includes the “streaming data” category along with tools like Flink or Spark Streaming.
 However, the core engine also supports long-running analysis such as might be used for large-scale analysis and model training.

 When we set out to build Wallaroo, we had a few goals in mind.
 We wanted to improve the state of the art for distributed data processing by providing better per-worker throughput, dramatically lower latencies, easier state management, and an easier operational experience.
 In this introduction, we’re going to touch on some of these points but not all of them.
 Over the course of this guide, we will explore Wallaroo more in-depth.
 To that end, this introduction will: